The Sheriff's Office started the process of changing our appearance and becoming uniform with our equipment.

 Deputies were lacking necessary equipment required to do their job, such as flashlights, less lethal weaponry, duty weapons, ammunition, ballistic vests and handcuffs.

 In the past most of the uniforms and the equipment was the responsibility of the Deputy to acquire and purchase themselves.
 This lead to missing or sub-par equipment arising major safety concerns for the Deputies, Inmates and Public.

-With this, New shoulder patches, badges and uniforms are being rolled out to all staff.
-New equipment and used donated equipment has been issued to all staff.
-New, non-expired, ballistic vest have been purchased for the Deputies to help insure their safety.
+With this, New shoulder patches, badges and uniforms were rolled out to all staff.
+New equipment and used donated equipment was issued to all staff.
+New, non-expired, ballistic vest were purchased for the Deputies to help insure their safety.

 The Sheriff's Office in conjunction with the County Commissioners were able to purchase all uniforms and equipment we require of our Deputies to be able to function.